technofocus-pte/dplyadptm365cpltdepth/Labguides/Lab8/Lab8.md

 	![A screenshot of a computer AI-generated content may be incorrect.](https://raw.githubusercontent.com/LODSContent/DPCP-030-dplyadptm365cpltdepth/main/Labguides/Lab8/media/image14.png)

-15. Add **/mcp** to the end of that URL and open it in a browser.
+15. Add **mcp** to the end of that URL and open it in a browser.
 You will see an error inside a JSON message, which is ok.
 It means that you are reaching the MCP server.